Thank you Bright Young Folk for your lovely review of Here & Now.

 We are delighted to announce that our NEW ALBUM has arrived and is receiving great feedback from the people who pre-ordered it at our November and February gigs.

-Here & Now will be launched at The Shepley Spring Festival
+Here & Now was launched at The Shepley Spring Festival in May

 If you're going to be seeing us live this year, we will have CD's with us for you to buy.